FAJOUIAnas/Moriono/README.md

 - Is initially empty
 - Created when a Pod is assigned to a Node
 - Can be used to share data between containers within the same Pod

+#### Architecture

+##### Worker Nodes

+- Contains running pods
+- Main processes:
+	+ Container runtime (Docker)
+	+ Kubelet:
+		* The interface between the container runtime and the node itself
+		* Runs pods and assigns resources to them
+	+ Kube proxy: Forwards requests from services to pods

+##### Master Nodes

+- Main processes:
+	+ API Server: takes queries and updates cluster respectively
+	+ Scheduler:
+		* Decides pods to be deployed on what worker node depending on CPU and memory available
+		* Uses the Kubelet to actually start the pod
+	+ Controller manager:
+		* Detects state changes of the cluster
+		* If it detects pod failure, it will send a request to the Scheduler to start a new pod
+	+ etcd:
+		* Key value store
+		* All changes are saved in it
+		* Contains all data and information of the state of the cluster
+		* Application data is NOT stored in etcd

+- Master Nodes are also replicated:
+	+ API Servers are load balanced
+	+ etcd storage is distributed

 #### Best practices